 Is Pavlova gluten-free?

 Pavlova is naturally gluten-free?
 Here is a dessert that is 100% safe to eat and 200% amazingly delicious!
 Once you make your very first large Pavlova or mini Pavlovas, you will never look back.
 This classic is our family’s #1 choice for our “special occasion” dessert whether it is for a birthday, wedding anniversary or Christmas celebration, it never fails to disappoint.

 It is an all-Australian/New Zealand classical dessert, but notice how I share the heritage of this dessert between Australia and New Zealand.
 Well, after living in Melbourne for many years, I found out how divided Australians and New Zealanders are about claiming who invented pavlova.
 History is a bit murky about who really invented it first, but after some research, it appears that both countries had chefs create and name this meringue-based dessert after the Russian ballerina Anna Pavlova’s tutu while she was touring both countries in 1926.

 The origins of this recipe actually arrived in Australia and New Zealand on the back of an American cornflour box.
 According to food specialists: Dr Andrew Paul Wood and Annabelle Utrecht, the true Pavlova has roots in Germany and America, plus one of the very first pavlova-like recipes found by them is a meringue, cream and fruit torte called the Spanische Windtorte, loved by the Austrian Habsburg Imperial family in the 18th century.

 Even so, both Australia and New Zealand deserve all the credit for keeping this dessert alive and kicking with its endless array of toppings and magnificent displays.

-- Whites from 8 eggs, preferably organic
+- Egg whites, preferably organic

 - Fine caster/white sugar